 We mentioned earlier that we take the muscle from its original position and suture it in its new position.
 We do this by using sutures or tying material.
 We all know how to tie knots.
 One can tie permanent knots or tie knots like we do when we tie our shoelaces.
 A permanent knot is often used to connect the muscles to their new position.
 In an adjustable squint surgery, a shoelace knot is used.
 Once this temporary knot is tied, we see the patient again the next day, and if we feel we have to adjust the position of the muscle, we untie that knot and more the muscle and retie the knot.
 We can thus change the muscle's position even after doing the squint eye surgery in Mumbai, and therefore this is known as adjustable squint surgery.

 This surgery will not benefit younger patients because they won’t cooperate with us during the adjustment part of the squint eye treatment the next day.

 Squint surgery is extraocular surgery.
 That means that we don’t go into the eyeball during this surgery.
 The walls of the eyeball remain intact.
 Because of that, the risks of eye infections post this surgery are almost nil.
-Since the riks of the restrictions therefore and not very rigid.
+Thus the restrictions and not very rigid.
 These restrictions are not like the precautions needed after cataract surgery.
-We advise our patients not to take a head bath for the next two days after surgery at eye solutions.
-We also prescribe and give them certain eye drops and eye ointments to be used for 3-4 weeks.

 After the squint surgery, the eyes turn red and may remain so for 3-4 weeks.
 We expect this, and thus there is nothing to be alarmed about.